 1) Visit this page and follow the instructions under “Web browser configuration for Workspace”.
 This browser configuration only needs to be done once.
 Afterwards, you’ll be able to go directly to Workspace to access the various databases.

-3) Click on “Resources” and navigate to the database you would like to access.
+4) This will in turn open "My Onelog" in a new browser tab.
+Click on “Resources” and navigate to the database you would like to access:

 If you’re having issues accessing Onelog on your Mac computer, please contact Goran_Ivaz@bcit.ca.